schlomo/chromebooks-in-deutschland/README.md

         exit 1
     fi
     ```
-    Or like this from source:
+    Or like this from source checkout out to `chromebooks-in-deutschland`:
     ```sh
     #!/bin/bash
     cd "$(dirname "$(readlink -f "$0")")"